toukea/android-sqlite-access/README.md

     sql.close();
 ```

-It is also possible to specify if you want an auto closable connection.
+It is also possible to specify if you want to use an auto closable connection.
 (Auto closable SQL instance, is an SQL which would be auto close after any execution)
 ```java
     /*
      here i want an auto clauseAble SQL from my connection.